Purpose of the assessment

 Tests can only be purchased by schools, registered teachers, or parents/caregivers of homeschooled children with a current exemption certificate.

-We can also provide advice directly related to the NZCER Marking Service (subscriptions, setup, technical, data and reports).
+The Assessment Services team also provide advice directly related to the NZCER Marking Service (subscriptions, setup, technical, data and reports).